HirogaKatageri/core/README.md

 Wrappers for Activities, Fragments, Services and Applications to use with MVVM and Koin.

-### View Service Framework (In Progress)
+### View Service (In Progress)

-A framework to easily create and display views in a ForegroundService.
+A library to easily create and display views in a ForegroundService.

 ### OAuth2.0 Clients